nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     2. Re-launch the app by double-clicking the jar file.<br>

-   **Expected**: The most recent window size and location is retained.
+   **Expected**: The most recent window size and location are retained.

 ### List all Internships